 Calculating the difference, qualifying for the adjustment, and filing independently if you don’t qualify can be a hassle, even with a streamlined tax filing process.

-To help you make sense of all this, we’ve compiled a guide on what you need to know about the Year-end Tax Adjustment and filing taxes in Japan.
+To help you make sense of all this, we’ve compiled an English guide on what you need to know about the Year-end Tax Adjustment and filing taxes in Japan.

 Year-End Tax Filing and Adjustment for wage earners (Nenmatsu-Chosei)

 The Nenmatsu Chosei (年末調整) is Japan’s Year-End Tax Adjustment for wage earners that is to be filed by January 31 of the next year.
 The purpose of this adjustment is to calculate the difference between the total salary or bonus tax withheld by the employer and the actual tax amount you have left to pay or be refunded at the end of the year.

 If you are an employee, your employer will file your tax return for you as long as you are a resident or inhabitant of Japan that doesn’t fall under the following conditions: